bscriver123/minimal-provider-llm-router/README.md

 Do note that if you want to re-deploy the API you don't need to create the secrets again.
 You can just execute `./deploy.sh`.

 ### Setting the App completions endpoint with a custom domain
 As seen in the [Setting up configuration variables](#setting-up-configuration-variables) section, `APP_COMPLETIONS_ENDPOINT` is a necessary environment variable.
-It is the endpoint that will be provided to the Agent Market when creating a proposal.
-If the proposal is the winning one, Agent Market will call this endpoint.
+It is the endpoint that will be provided to the Market when creating a proposal.
+If the proposal is the winning one, the Market will call this endpoint.

 Having a static endpoint is important to ensure that deployments do not affect the minimal provider behavior.
 To get a static endpoint one needs to obtain the DNS name from the Application Load Balancer.
-Since this is created once the app is deployed, one can run dummy code to make sure that no proposals are submitted.
+Since this is created once the app is deployed, the first deployment should not submit proposals as they will not be able to fulfill until the requests to the given endpoint are redirected to the API.

-Next, one needs to add the DNS name record to the domain managed in its domain-name registrar of choice.
+Having said that, one needs to add the DNS name record to the domain managed in its domain-name registrar of choice.
 Doing this will complete the setup of the DNS name and the minimal provider app will have a static completions endpoint.
-Make sure to test the completions endpoint (the deployed dummy code will suffice).
+Make sure to test the completions endpoint before submitting proposals.

-Lastly, don't forget to update the secret `APP_COMPLETIONS_ENDPOINT` in AWS Secrets Manager and redeploy the code with normal behavior.
+Lastly, do not forget to update the secret `APP_COMPLETIONS_ENDPOINT` in AWS Secrets Manager and redeploy the API.